Julio Iglesias Jr.

-Julio José Iglesias Preysler (born 25 February 1973) is a Spanish singer.
-In 2008, he was declared the winner of the CMT competition Gone Country.
+Julio Iglesias Jr. (born Julio José Iglesias Preysler; 25 February 1973) is a Spanish singer-songwriter.

-Early life
+Early life and education

-He was born Julio José Iglesias-Preysler (before a later name change) in Madrid, Spain, the son of Spanish singer Julio Iglesias and Filipina socialite and "Hola!" magazine journalist Isabel Preysler.
+Iglesias was born Julio José Iglesias Preysler in Madrid, Spain, the son of Spanish singer Julio Iglesias and Filipina socialite Isabel Preysler.
 He is the younger brother of Chabeli Iglesias and the older brother of Enrique Iglesias.
 His parents divorced in 1979.
-Iglesias Jr. and his siblings moved to Miami to live with their father.
-Iglesias Jr. went to college near San Francisco at Menlo College in Atherton, California.
+Iglesias and his siblings moved to Miami to live with their father.
+Iglesias attended Menlo College in Atherton, California.
 He won a chance to participate in NBC's Out of the Blue and he worked for the Travel Channel, where he hosted a travel show that took him to Latin America.

 Career

-Iglesias Jr., with the help of his friend and manager Darius Jordi Lassus, first got into show business as a model.
+Iglesias, first got into show business as a model.
 It was his manager that negotiated an exclusive male modeling agreement with Joey Hunter (at the time he was the president of the Male Model division) at the Ford Models Agency in New York.
-It was through Joey Hunter, that Iglesias Jr. was discovered by photographer Bruce Weber.
+It was through Joey Hunter, that Iglesias was discovered by photographer Bruce Weber.
 He went on to campaign for Versace.
-Shortly after, Iglesias Jr. signed on with publicity executive Ruben Malaret who began a press campaign to further gain exposure of Iglesias Jr. to the English speaking entertainment industry.
+Shortly after, Iglesias signed on with publicity executive Ruben Malaret who began a press campaign to further gain exposure of Iglesias to the English speaking entertainment industry.
 Some of his notable accomplishments was his participation on Oprah Winfrey's talk show and was featured in an advertisement for Gap and he modeled for designer John Bartlett VII on Sixth Fashion Show.

 He was offered two soap opera jobs, one at Televisa and one in the ABC soap opera All My Children.
-Iglesias Jr. also received an offer from the Producers of the Broadway show Grease to star as Danny, but decided to turn down these job offers because he wanted to focus on his music.
-Iglesias Jr. signed a recording agreement with Epic Records and he traveled to Miami where he began to record his first album, Under My Eyes, with Rodolfo Castillo.
+Iglesias also received an offer from the Producers of the Broadway show Grease to star as Danny, but decided to turn down these job offers because he wanted to focus on his music.
+Iglesias signed a recording agreement with Epic Records and he traveled to Miami where he began to record his first album, Under My Eyes, with Rodolfo Castillo.
 Released in 1999, the recording of this album took them to New York City and Los Angeles, two songs released from this English language album are "One More Chance" and "Under My Eyes".
-Among promotional appearances for the album, Iglesias Jr. performed "One More Chance" at the Miss Universe 1999 Pageant and opened for Cher on her tour of North America.
-The album failed to gain success in the United States and soon after Iglesias Jr. departed from Epic Records.
+Among promotional appearances for the album, Iglesias performed "One More Chance" at the Miss Universe 1999 Pageant and opened for Cher on her tour of North America.
+The album failed to gain success in the United States and soon after Iglesias departed from Epic Records.